Santroller/Santroller/tool/clear.md

-# Resetting using the Guitar Configurator
+# Resetting using the Santroller Configurator

 ## Resetting to Pre-Configuration
 1. Open the Config Tool and find your device, then click continue.